Zhen3r/pro-forma/final.md

 2. The parking fee dataset is not perfectly available online, thus, we cannot include the parking fee as on of the predictors, which could be a great predictor of parking time.

+For future improvement of our model, we will try other modeling approaches besides OLS and Poisson regression to build a model that better fits the distribution of our dependent variable.
+We will also consider to log transform the dependent variable.
+Moreover, we will include more independent variables that control the temporal process.
+For example, with a better computer, we can use 15-minutes interval instead of hourly interval as well as 15-minutes time lag variables that might better capture the changes of parking demand.

 ## 8. Codes